ck37/tree-sitter-pandoc-markdown/docs/README.md

 ## Quick Navigation

+### New to the Project?
+Start with [IMPROVEMENTS.md](IMPROVEMENTS.md) to see what's been accomplished in this branch compared to the upstream repository.

 ### Understanding the Architecture
-Start with [ARCHITECTURE_RATIONALE.md](ARCHITECTURE_RATIONALE.md) to understand why the project uses separate grammars.
+Read [ARCHITECTURE_RATIONALE.md](ARCHITECTURE_RATIONALE.md) to understand why the project uses separate grammars.

 ### Contributing Features
 1. Read [plan.md](plan.md) to see what's implemented and what's planned